 In my 35+ years of full-time ministry, I’ve at times wanted to walk away from my calling.
 People problems have usually turned my heart in that direction.
 Even today, it’s hard to watch as brothers and sisters in Christ struggle and fall.
-I’m not giving up on God’s people, though.
-Here’s why:
+I’m not giving up on the people of God, though.

 - God loves us, even in our sin.
 I know that truth sounds basic, but that’s the point.
 God really does love us.
 Completely.
 Christ died for us while we were sinners (Rom.
 5:8).